 \section{Environmental engineering}

-In the previous section, we analyzed the condition for generating entangled cat states in coupled DOPOs.
+In the previous section, we analyzed the conditions for generating entangled cat states in coupled DOPOs.
 It is obvious that these parameters are very challenging.
 The cat state in DOPO, which is less difficult, is also hard to access for now.
-Therefore, control methods might be necessary to creation of such quantum states in DOPOs.
-One potential choice can be environmental engineering~\cite{CIM9,sqb1,disspativestabilization,sqb2}, which can significant reduce the influence of single-photon dissipation.
+Therefore, control methods might be necessary for the creation of such quantum states in DOPOs.
+One potential choice is environmental engineering~\cite{CIM9,sqb1,disspativestabilization,sqb2}, which can significantly reduce the influence of single-photon dissipation.
 Below, we show that this approach for a single-mode system can also be applied to generate entangled states.
 Squeezing is only introduced in the single-photon dissipation channel, while other dissipation terms are unaffected.
 The squeezed single-photon dissipation term has the following form,

 Here, the two parameters are $N={\rm sinh}^2(\gamma_{\rm sq})$ and $M={\rm sinh}(\gamma_{\rm sq}){\rm cosh}(\gamma_{\rm sq})e^{-i\theta_{\rm sq}}$, with the intensity of squeezing $\gamma_{\rm sq}$ and the phase $\theta_{\rm sq}$.
 The phase term should fit the orientation of the entangled cat state, which is set to be $\pi$ in our case.